-Hidden away in the southern edge of Chiang Mai stands a ruined temple in the middle of a quiet lake.
+Wat Klang Nam is a ruined temple hidden away at the southern edge of Chiang Mai in the middle of a quiet lake.

 Name: Wat Klang Nam